Become a Pro at FOGO - your Green lid bin

 • Spray lavender or mint around the base of your green waste bin - rats and mice don’t like this smell.

-• Save space in your red bin.
+• Saves space in your red bin.